mantas-done/subtitles/README.md

 internalFormatToFileContent($internal_format)
 ```

-Basically what your implementation should be able to do, is convert subtitle file to "internal library's format" and from internal libary's format to subtitle file.
+Basically what your implementation should be able to do, is convert subtitle file to "internal library's format", and from internal library's format back to subtitle file.

-For example, if this library would not had support for .srt file format and we wanted to add it we would need to implement two things:
-1. Ability to convert .srt file to internal library's format
-2. Convert this internal format back to .srt file

-So by using this "internal format" we are unifying how files are converted.
-This way we first convert .srt file to "internal format" and then we can convert "internal format" to any other implemented file format.
+"Internal library's" format is used like middle ground, to be able to convert between different formats.

 Best example is to look how SrtConverter.php is implemented.